Introduction

 When Is Long-Term Care Needed?

 The inability to perform ADLs constitutes functional (or physical) impairment.
-However, some people can perform all ADLs but still need long-term care because of a cognitive impairment, a condition (such as Alzheimer's disease) that causes a significant diminishment of reasoning, intellectual capacity, or memory and results in confusion, disorientation, impaired judgment, or memory loss.
+However, some people can perform all ADLs but still need long-term care because of a cognitive impairment — a condition such as Alzheimer’s disease that causes a significant diminishment of reasoning, intellectual capacity, or memory, resulting in confusion, disorientation, impaired judgment, or memory loss.